 Is There a Difference Between a BBQ Propane Tank and an RV Propane Tank?

-You’ll recall from previous posts that there are a couple of different types of propane tanks used on RVs.
+Yes and no. Some RVs use the same exact type of propane tank that a traditional barbecue grill uses, but some use a different kind of tank.
+You’ll recall from previous posts that there are a couple of various types of propane tanks used on RVs.
 One is a DOT propane cylinder (commonly associated with the BBQ grill) and the other is an ASME tank.

 DOT Propane Cylinder